Vini2/ParallelMatrixMultiplicationUsingOpenMP/README.txt

 Step 2:

-Run the following command in the terminal/ command prompt to compile the program (The compiled program executable is provided in the same folder as "MatrixMultiplierFinal.exe".).
-Make sure to link the openmp library by the command "-fopenmp". g++ MatrixMultiplierFinal.cpp -o MatrixMultiplierFinal -fopenmp
+Run the following command in the terminal/ command prompt to compile the program.
+Make sure to link the openmp library by the command "- fopenmp".

+g++ MatrixMultiplierFinal.cpp -o MatrixMultiplierFinal -fopenmp

 Step 3:

-Now, an executable file named "MatrixMultiplierFinal.exe" is created in the folder.
-Double click and open it.
-(Windows users).
-Or type MatrixMultiplierFinal.exe in the command prompt.
+Windws Users : Now, an executable file named "MatrixMultiplierFinal.exe" is created in the folder.
+Double click and open it Or type MatrixMultiplierFinal.exe in the command prompt.

-Linux users can use the terminal to run the executable file.
-By running the following command in the terminl ./MatrixMultiplierFinal
+Linux Users : Use the terminal to run the executable file.
+By running the following command in the terminal ./MatrixMultiplierFinal

 Step 4:

-Insert a letter according to you need.
+Insert a letter according to your need.
 And then enter the sample size required.
-The letter representation is given below
+The letter representation is given below.
     s - serial
     p - parallel
     o - optimized

+Eg:
+First Enter "s" or "p" or "o"
+Second Enter the sample size "200"

+Program will run and print necessary details accordingly.